 Aaron Brooks (Senior editor) handles The Open Notebook’s copyediting and production.
 He has done freelance editing work for Sapiens, Science News, bioGraphic, and Knowable Magazine, among other publications.
 He lives with his family in Traverse City, Michigan.
 Follow him on Twitter @ … um, actually, he doesn’t post anything on Twitter.
 He is aware of how unprofessional this is, and yet he can’t seem to get himself to start tweeting.

 Jill Sakai (Senior editor) is a science writer and editor in Madison, Wisconsin.
-She is part of the communications team for the Wisconsin Energy Institute and a freelance writer and editor for a variety of publications, including as a contributing editor for Science News for Students.
-She is a former AAAS Mass Media Fellow and has been a board member of the National Association of Science Writers since 2014.
+She is the assistant managing editor at Science News Explores and a freelance writer and editor.
+She is a former AAAS Mass Media Fellow and was a board member of the National Association of Science Writers from 2014–2022.
 When not writing, she enjoys hiking, climbing, and playing ultimate frisbee, violin and piano (though not simultaneously).
 Follow her on Twitter @jill_sakai.

 Kelly Tyrrell (Engagement editor) is an award-winning science and health writer.
 She oversees research communications and media relations at the University of Wisconsin–Madison and occasionally writes national freelance health policy stories.
 She is a former staff reporter at The News Journal in Wilmington, Delaware and her work has also appeared in The Philadelphia Inquirer and The Chicago Tribune, where she was a AAAS Mass Media Fellow in 2011.
 Often, you can find her running trails near her home in Madison, Wisconsin.
 Follow her on Twitter @kellyperil.

-Katherine J. Wu (Senior editor) is a staff writer for The Atlantic, where she covers science.
-She’s a former science reporter for The New York Times and a former early-career fellow at The Open Notebook.
-Her work has appeared in many outlets, including National Geographic, Undark, Popular Science, Scientific American, and Smithsonian, where she was a AAAS Mass Media Fellow in 2018.
-She holds a PhD in microbiology and immunobiology from Harvard University, and was the 2020 winner of the Evert Clark/Seth Payne Award for Young Science Journalists.
+Katherine J. Wu (Senior editor) is a staff writer for The Atlantic.
+Before that, she was a science reporter for The New York Times, an early-career fellow at The Open Notebook, and a AAAS Mass Media Fellow at Smithsonian in 2018.
+She holds a PhD in microbiology and immunobiology from Harvard University.
+She won a 2022 Schmidt Award for Excellence in Science Communication, a 2021 Science in Society Award, and the 2020 Evert Clark/Seth Payne Award for Young Science Journalists.
 Follow her on Twitter @KatherineJWu.